top of page

 02. Search the trademark database

-Enter the name you want to trademark into the USPTO Trademark Electronic Search System to determine if it’s available.
+Search existing trademarks through the USPTO’s trademark search tools inside the Trademark Center to check for conflicts or similar names.
 This database contains all registered and pending trademarks in the U.S. If your name is on that list, then you’ll need to go back to the drawing board.

 If you don’t find your chosen business name in the TESS database, search for similar names.
 You can use a variation on the spelling or similar words to see if there’s another business with a name that’s close to yours.
 If you spot a business in your industry with a similar name, your trademark may be rejected.
 For example, if you tried to trademark the name “Mack Donald’s,” the USPTO may think it’s too similar to the existing “McDonald’s” trademark and reject your application.